Mohamed-Elwakeel/orthoplex-task/README.md

 # Orthoplex Dashboard

-- This is a simple and intuitive React.js frontend application designed to showcase Dashboard and Login-page.
-It includes a clean user interface for managing tasks, responsive design for multiple screen sizes, and authentication to access specific features.
-The application is built to provide a seamless user experience.
+- This React.js application features a login page and a responsive dashboard, showcasing data fetched from an API.
+With a clean UI, authentication, and seamless navigation via a responsive navbar, the app delivers a user-friendly experience across devices.
+It leverages modern React tools like Context and Axios to meet essential development challenges.

 ![Home Page](src/Assets/Orthoplex-Task.png)